Lixense/Transformice-Tribe/README.md

 ## INFO
-- A tool For scraping informations about Tribe written with Node.js by Lix#4300
+- A tool For scraping informations about Tribe in Node.js by Lix#4300
 ## CAPABLE
 - it can scrape all memebers from all pages automatically
 - informations such title + url + recu + date of creation